skehlet/hammerspoon/README.md

 ## Shortcuts

 * `hammer`+`g`: Open a new Google Chrome window
+* `hammer`+`b`: Open a new Brave Browser window
 * `hammer`+`t`: Launch a Terminal
 * `hammer`+`l`: Lock screen (additional lock screen bindings in Screen Lock section below)

 ## What is this "Hammer" key?

-`Caps Lock` is my chosen Hammer key, it has a prime location on the keyboard for a key that isn't used very much.
+`Caps Lock` is my Hammer key, it has a perfect location on the keyboard and I'd never use it otherwise.
+It acts like just another modifier key, like `command`, `shift`, or `ctrl`, but exclusive for Hammerspoon keybindings.

-## How do I turn Caps Lock into a Hammer key?
+## How do I turn my Caps Lock into a Hammer key?

-Hammerspoon can't intercept Caps Lock reliably for various technical reasons, e.g. it's a toggle on/off, may have an LED, etc. So instead, I use [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) to remap `caps lock` to `F18` (another key unlikely to be used by anything).
-Then it's easy via Hammerspoon to to turn `F18` into a modifier key (like `command`, `shift`, `ctrl`, etc) and assign keybindings.
+Use [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) to remap `caps lock` to `F18` (`F18` is another key I would never otherwise use).
 Then you just hold down the Hammer (`caps lock`) and hit `f`, `c`, `left`, or `right`, etc.

 ![How to configure Karabiner-Elements](Karabiner-Elements.png?raw=true "How to configure Karabiner-Elements")

+Note: I've found that Hammerspoon itself doesn't intercept Caps Lock reliably for various technical reasons, e.g. it's a toggle on/off, may have an LED, etc. I don't mind using Karabiner-Elements because I use it for other key mappings.

 ## How is your "Hammer" key different than a "Hyper"/Modal key?

 There are plenty of Hammerspoon examples of creating a "hyper" key where you press *and release* a key (e.g. `caps lock`) and then hit another button to do what you want.
-If that keypress flow works better for you, great, but I've never really used a computer that way (except for some strange Emacs combinations when I used it a long time ago).
-The "hammer key" approach simply creates another modifier key that allows new key combinations (e.g. `hammer`+`g`) that are quick and easy to press, and has the bonus over some hyper key implementations (e.g. that use exotic combinations of `cmd`+`option`+`ctrl`) that they're guaranteeed not to accidentally trigger existing application keybindings.
+If that keypress flow works better for you, great, but my "hammer key" approach simply creates another modifier key that allows new key combinations (e.g. `hammer`+`g`) that are quick and easy to press, and has the advantage over some implementations (e.g. that use exotic combinations of `cmd`+`option`+`ctrl`) that it won't inadvertently trigger application keybindings.

 ## Why does my Hammer key sometimes stop working?

-See [hammerspoon#1743](https://github.com/Hammerspoon/hammerspoon/issues/1743): macOS can sometimes enter a state of "secure input" where tools like Hammerspoon, TextExpander, Keyboard Maestro, Alfred, etc, are unable to intercept keypresses.
+This was happening to me because of my Chrome Lastpass extension.
+Every once in a while a background Chrome window would get auto-logged out of a website, redirected to a login page, auto-focused on a password field, and LastPass would kick in, triggering macOS's "secure input" state where tools like Hammerspoon, TextExpander, Keyboard Maestro, Alfred, etc, are unable to intercept keypresses.
 This is a security feature, so keyloggers can't sniff your password input.
-This is great, except for when it activates unexpectedly in the background, for example, when you get auto-logged out of a website, redirected to a login page, auto-focused on a password field, and your LastPass extension for Chrome kicks in.
-You can avoid this problem by disabling LastPass' auto-fill feature (Chrome -> LastPass -> Account Options -> Extension Preferences, uncheck Automatically fill login information).
-Or, a quick workaround is to lock screen (`hammer`+`l`) and touch-id back in.
+See [hammerspoon#1743](https://github.com/Hammerspoon/hammerspoon/issues/1743).
+You can prevent this from happening by disabling LastPass' auto-fill feature (Chrome -> LastPass -> Account Options -> Extension Preferences, uncheck Automatically fill login information).
+Prior to figuring this out, I used the workaround of locking screen (`hammer`+`l`) then using touch-id to quickly log back in.
 Some have reporting clicking on the LastPass extension in Chrome may undo it as well.
-You can run `hs.eventtap.isSecureInputEnabled()` in the Hammerspoon console to see if secure input is currently enabled.

 ## External monitor swapping issues